-The emulsifier, or the interchangeable term surfactant, is a chemical surface-active agent and is formed of large molecules.
-These soap molecules are like tadpoles, they have an electrically charged head soluble in water and a hydrocarbon tail soluble in the liquid bitumen.
-In short, the asphalt droplets are surrounded by the ionic charge of the emulsifying agent, resulting in the bitumen particles repelling each other and remaining suspended in the water solution.
-A typical emulsifier in action is shown below.
+The emulsifier is a chemical surface-active agent and formed of large molecules.
+Another interchangeable term for emulsifier is surfactant.
+These soap molecules are like tadpoles.
+They have an electrically charged head soluble in water and a hydrocarbon tail soluble in the liquid bitumen.
+Consequently, the ionic charge of the emulsifying agent surrounds the asphalt droplets.
+The result is a bitumen particle repelling others and remaining suspended in the water solution.

-Emulsifiers are also called chemical surface-active agents and are classified by their electrochemical charge.
+Furthermore, emulsifiers are also known as chemical surface-active agents.
+These surfactants are classified by their electrochemical charge.
 There are 3 types of charges: anionic, cationic and non-ionic.
 In the case of anionic emulsifying agents, the electrochemical charge is negative, while for cationic emulsifiers, the charge is positive.
 In the case of non-ionic, there is no charge.
 All three types are surfactants and in their own way, give stability to the bitumen emulsion by not allowing the asphalt to separate from the water in the solution.

 For instance, by mixing an anionic bitumen emulsifying agent with water and asphalt, the anionic surfactant will give a negative charge to all the bitumen particles.
 Since opposite charges attract and same charges repel, all of the negatively charged droplets repel each other and remain suspended as distinct asphalt droplets in the solution.
-The same is true for cationic emulsifiers, only with positive charges imparted to all asphalt particles.
-As an example, an anionic emulsifier is highlighted below.
+The same is true for cationic emulsifiers.
+The only difference is that cationic emulsions have imparted positive charges to all asphalt particles.
+An anionic emulsifier is highlight below as an example.

-What are Examples of Products that are Anionic Bitumen Emulsifiers?
+Examples of Products that are Anionic Bitumen Emulsifiers

 Within Polytrade’s portfolio there are two powerful anionic bitumen emulsifying agents, such as Carbofen Gold, and Emulsifen G5000.
 As anionic surfactants, these products keep the asphalt droplets of microscopic size suspended in water.
 As a result, high quality and stable anionic emulsions can be manufactured with these eco-friendly products.
-Consequently, the emulsions made with Carbofen Gold and Emulsifen G5000 are widely used in the production of waterproofing products for several commercial and residential sites, as well as road surface binders, such as slurry seals, tack coats and much more.
+The SS bitumen emulsions made with Carbofen Gold and Emulsifen G5000 are used in the production of:

 What are the Main Components of a Bitumen Emulsion?